 This was one research project that irritated.
 It is hard not to project my 21st century sensibilities onto this family but the men were mostly coasting on the previous generation’s income and the women barely get mentioned in any records, including obituaries!
 Mary Huddell Roach does not even merit a mention in husband Isaac’s death notice, although none of his children do, either.

-I keep thinking that there should be more out there on this whole family, but I think I will have to pay a visit to a few archives in Philadelphia to fill in the blanks.
+Someday, I will pay a visit to a few archives in Philadelphia to fill in the blanks.
 In the meantime, Happy Birthday, Joseph Huddell Roach!